-In SA-2T, there are at least two following areas that flood occurs frequently due to drainage problem and in particular, when the water level in the Mekong is high.
-They are as follows.
+In SA 2T, there are at least two following areas where flood occurs frequently due to drainage problem and in particular, when the water level in the Mekong is high.
+They are as follows:

-1) In the middle reach of the Fang river which is a tributary of the Kok.
+- In the middle reach of the Fang river which is a tributary of the Kok.
 Agricultural lands in the area will be occasionally flooded in the wet season when heavy rains come.
-In the lower reach from Chiang Rai city to the Mekong, the agricultural lands will be affected even more frequently due to back-water from the Mekong into the Kok river.

-8 Feasibility Study and EIA of Kok-Ing-Nan, Chiang Rai, Phayao and Nan provinces, Royal Irrigation Department, Ministry of Agriculture and Cooperatives, January 2002 2) It is the confluence where the Lao river flows into the Ing river in the northern part of Thoeng District.
-Another site is where the Ing flows into the Mekong river.
+In the lower reach from Chiang Rai city to the Mekong, the agricultural lands will be affected even more frequently due to back-water from the Mekong into the Kok river. - It is the confluence where the Lao river flows into the Ing river in the northern part of Thoeng District.
+Another site is where the Ing flows into the Mekong River.